Medhanit-Gezu-Hunde/Medhanit-Gezu-Hunde/README.md

-- 👋 Hi, I’m Medhanit Gezu Hunde
+👋 Hi, I’m Medhanit
-- 👀 I’m interested in movies,books,design
+👀 I’m passionate about mechanical design, space, and technology
-- 🌱 I’m currently learning mechanical engineering
+🌱 I’m currently studying Mechanical Engineering at AAiT
-- 💞️ I’m looking to collaborate on web development,mechanical design
-- 😄 Pronouns:she/her
+😄 Pronouns: she/her
-- ⚡ Fun fact:I can speak 3 languages fluently
+⚡ Fun fact: I love exploring new ideas and places!

 <!---
 Medhanit-Gezu-Hunde/Medhanit-Gezu-Hunde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.